lidihei/pyexspec/README.md

-# `bfosc`
+# `pyexspec`
-An automated pipeline for the 2.16m BFOSC data reduction.
+An automated pipeline for reducing 2D spectra of instruments, e.g. the 2.16m BFOSC,

 ## Installation